Melitopol history

-This area was inhabited during Russian-Turkish war of 1768-1774.
-In 1783 the Crimea and its northern surroundings were joined to Russia.
-Peasants, former soldiers from all over Russian Empire as well as Zaporozhye Cossacks moved to this area.
+This land was inhabited during the Russian-Turkish war of 1768-1774.
+In 1783, the Crimea and areas to the north of it were joined to the Russian Empire.
+Peasants and former soldiers from all over the Russian Empire as well as Zaporozhye Cossacks moved to the area.

-The first settlers inhabited the territory of current Melitopol in 1795-1796.
-Their houses were the start of the settlement Novoaleksandrovka.
-In 1814 the settlement had an important marker of a large settlement - Alexandrovskaya church.
-2 years later the total population of the settlement was 200.
+The first settlers arrived in 1795-1796.
+Their houses were the beginning of Novoaleksandrovka settlement.
+In 1816, the total population of the village was about 200.

-The lands surrounding Novoaleksandrovka were fertile, with meadows, the settlement itself was located at the crossroads of trade ways to Azov and Black Seas and at the river Molochnaya banks.
+The land around Novoaleksandrovka was fertile.
+The settlement itself was located at the crossroads of trade ways to the Azov and Black Seas.

-As Melitopol was located in the center of Northern Tauria and on main trade ways to the Crimea it developed as a trade town.
-By early 20th century there were about 350 trade firms.
-The goods for trading were mainly bread, wool, cattle and other agricultural product, it was often exported.
-But industry developed rather slowly.
+As it was located in the center of the Northern Tauria and on the main trade ways to the Crimea, it developed as a trade town.

-Before World War II Melitopol was located only in the river Molochnaya valley but later new districts were built and former surrounding settlements joined the city.
-In 1984 the citizens marked the 200th anniversary of their city.
+Before the World War II, Melitopol was located only in the valley of Molochnaya River, but, later, new districts were built and several settlements joined the city.
+In 1984, Melitopol celebrated its 200th anniversary.

 Melitopol places